 Unrestricted submarine warfare

-But still the US government clung to its policy of neutrality, until in early 1917 die Lage sich zuspitzte.
-By early 1917, Tsar Nicolas II had lost all support, his terribly suffering people wanted peace, Russia was at the brick of revolution.
-That was good news to the German High Command, since it would practically take Russia out of the war. the prospects for the Allies darkened, those for Germany brightened – more forces available for their Western Front, break the devastating army stalemate and finally defeated the Allies.
+By early 1917, Russia was at the brick of revolution.
+That was good news to the German High Command, since it would take Russia out of the war.
+The prospects for the Allies darkened, those for Germany brightened, as more forces would be available for the Western Front.
+They could break the devastating army stalemate and finally defeat the Allies.
 However, the British naval blockade threatened to starve Germany into collapse.

 President Wilson broke diplomatic relations with Germany on February 3, 1917, and asked Congress for arming merchant ships and all measures that were necessary to protect U.S. Commerce.
-Yet stops short of declaring war.
-He adheres to a policy of “armed neutrality” and declares that the United States will not go to war in the absence of an “overt act.”
+Yet he stopped short of declaring war.
+He adhered to a policy of “armed neutrality” and declared that the United States would no go to war in the absence of an “overt act.”

 A war to end all wars

-Germany’s taking up unrestricted submarine warfare, sinking ships and taking lives, has dominated the American political scene this month.
 On April 2, President Wilson asked Congress to declare war against Germany specifically citing Germany’s renewed submarine policy as “a war against mankind.
 It is a war against all nations.”
 He also spoke about German spying inside the U.S. and the treachery of the Zimmermann Telegram.
-Wilson urged that “the world must be made safe for democracy.”
-On April 4, the Senate voted to declare war against Germany by a vote of 82-6.
-At 3:12 a.m. on April 6, the House of Representatives passed the resolution in a vote of 373 to 50.
+Wilson urged that “the world must be made safe for democracy”.
+On April 4, the Senate voted to declare war against Germany, on April 6, the House of Representatives passed the resolution.

 A hard time for German-Americans

 It was a hard time for German-Americans.
-It had been difficult during the last years already, when the tide of public opinion was turning against Germany, and suspicion grew that they were sympathizing with Germany and the Central Powers.
+It had been difficult during the last few years already, when the tide of public opinion was turning against Germany, Most of them remained neutral and opposed American arms shipments to Europe.

-Now things had gotten serious and threatening.
-German Americans were harassed in many ways.
-26 states issued laws against the use of the German language, in some areas even the teaching of German was forbidden and German-language schoolbooks were burned.
+Now German Americans were harassed in many ways.
+Twenty-six states issued laws against the use of the German language.
+In some areas even teaching German was forbidden and German textbooks were burned.
 Under the Alien Enemies Act, Germans who lived in the USA were occasionally arrested and interned.
 German-Americans had to prove that they lived, thought and felt as US citizens, not as subjects of the Kaiser in faraway Germany.